jddj137/image-twirl-ros/README.md

 # ROS 101
 The purpose of this tutorial is achieve basic understanding of ROS nodes and their inner workings such as publishers, subscribers, console logging, and service calls.
 Part A explains how to download and "launch" existing ROS packages.
 In Part B you are challenged to write a ROS node by completing provided skeleton code.

 This tutorial is intended to be interactive (and is often presented in a workshop format).
-Complete the *TODO* after a section before continuing to the next section.
+Complete the *TODO*s after a section before continuing to the next section.
 Finally, solutions are contained in this tutorial - **AVOID OPENING** `img_pipeline-soln.py` and `img_pipeline-soln.launch` until the tutorial is complete.

 ## Prerequisites
 Ensure the below prerequisites are satisfied before starting the ROS 101 tutorial.